dpcheng/Discourse/docs/bugs.md

   - set form to `position: relative, bottom: 0`

 8. Every time I start a new session, the message list reloads on the first message.
 The message form stays the same.
+  - on my form, I did not invoke e.preventDefault.